Return_to_vault

 """

-Halt trading if losses exceed threshold (default 2%).
+Halt trading if losses reach the configured threshold.

 Resets at midnight UTC.